 The OAIC has developed a range of RDB scheme resources to assist with identifying, assessing, managing and reporting data breaches.

 If you wish to complain to us about how we have handled your personal information you should complain in writing.
 If you need help lodging a complaint, you can contact us.

 If we receive a complaint from you about how we have handled your personal information we will determine what (if any) action we should take to resolve the complaint.

 If we decide that a complaint should be investigated further, the complaint will usually be handled by a more senior officer than the officer whose actions you are complaining about.

-If you are not satisfied with the outcome of your complaint, you can take your complaint to the Office of the Australian Information Commissioner (OAIC) at www.oaic.gov.au.
+If you are not satisfied with the outcome of your complaint, you can take your complaint to the Australian Information Commissioner (OAIC).
 The OAIC has the power to investigate Australian organisations and agencies that are bound by the Privacy Act, with respect to possible breaches of the Australian Privacy Principles.

 How to contact us